flaviuse/mern-authentication/README.md

 ## :construction: To Do List

-- Rewrite frontend with Hooks and functionnal components.
-- Remove unwanted inheritance from classes.
-- Make css minimalist for better boilerplate.
-- Extract email templates into seperate folder.
-- Option for email verification ?
 - Google/Facebook Oauth.
-- Test coverage with cypress.
+- Test coverage.
 - Rate limitation on endpoints.
 - CSRF protection.
+- Internationalization.
+- Explore removing redux for react query.

 ## :information_source: How to ?

 - Use emails for authentication instead of usernames: https://github.com/flaviuse/mern-authentication/issues/7

+- I added a dependency but my docker container does not found it: https://medium.com/@semur.nabiev/how-to-make-docker-compose-volumes-ignore-the-node-modules-directory-99f9ec224561 (either install the dependency in the container with the cli or reset the volume).

 ## :scroll: Changelog

+## 20/09/2020 :

+- Rewrite frontend with Hooks and functionnal components.
+- Remove unwanted inheritance from classes.
+- Make css minimalist for better boilerplate.

-### 16/09/2020:
+### 16/09/2020 :

 - Added input sanitization in server side with mongo-sanitize.

-### 07/09/2020:
+### 07/09/2020 :

 - Updated all dependencies for server and client.
 - Added docker for development with hot reloading and production with nginx for the frontend.
 MongoDB in docker as well.
 - Fixed missing error catching,